 Janine Hunt - Partners for Inclusion CEO

-Janine Hunt
+Janine Hunt (CEO)

 Janine has a strong track record as an innovative leader with a varied skills base built running equality projects and advocacy on disability rights programmes early on in her career.